HCPSS/school-messenger-help/_posts/2014-02-17-editorial-process.markdown

 Collaborate with web managers to have them post news items as they come in.

-> This gets a story out the instant it's availible, and allows you to link to it in your weekly newsletter
+> This gets a story out the instant it's available, and allows you to link to it in your weekly newsletter

 All news items are pushed to the HCPSS Mobile App when they are published on your website.
 Keeping news content on the school sites also allows web managers to post YouTube embeds, images, and additional documents that would've have been possible in an email.